Karllzy/mjpg-streamer/README.md

     sudo apt-get install cmake libjpeg8-dev

+If you do not have libv4l-dev installed, you may need to install it.

+    sudo apt-get install libv4l-dev

 If you do not have gcc (and g++ for the opencv plugin) you may need to install those.

     sudo apt-get install gcc g++